 By June 2014, there were still plenty of Pisaster, but they were less abundant, apparently, than just a month earlier.
 The unmistakeable signature of the wasting syndrome wasn’t hard to find.

-I gave at least a glance to lots of Pisaster and this one was the only one showing obvious symptoms, presumably wasting symptoms.
+I gave at least a glance to lots of Pisaster and this one (above) was the only one showing obvious symptoms, presumably wasting symptoms.
 I didn’t see any baby Pisaster, but I was concentrating on adult condition and abundance.
 A few small individuals, about 3 inches across, did catch my eye however.

-With no counts I can’t estimate abundance, but maybe I can take a stab at relative abundance.
-To do this, I’ll take advantage of my natural tendency to notice and photograph dense accumulations of intertidal organisms.
-It’s a good bet I didn’t leave the water on April 26, 2013 without a shot of the most gaudy display of Pisaster I saw.
+With no counts I can’t estimate abundance but maybe I can take a stab at relative abundance.
+To do this I’ll take advantage of my natural tendency to notice and photograph dense accumulations of intertidal organisms.
+It’s a good bet I didn’t leave the water on April 26, 2013 without a shot of the most gaudy display of Pisaster I observed.
 By June 2014 thoughts of the wasting syndrome and comparative abundance were unavoidable, so I think I got a good shot of the biggest, densest aggregation I saw.
 By low tide on April 20, 2015, I was definitely planning for a maximum density shot, for comparative purposes.
 Since they’re all I’ve got, I’ll use counts in the photos above to estimate relative abundance.
-Accounting for scale and image quality, I estimate there are about a third as many adult Pisaster now, as there were back in the spring of 2013.
+Accounting for scale and image quality, I estimate there are about a third as many adult Pisaster now (spring 2015), as there were back in the spring of 2013.
 I guess you could say there are some serious methodological shortcomings here, and I agree, but even so, the estimate seems in line with the general impression I get just wandering around on the rocks.
 By any measure, there are still a lot of Pisaster in the intertidal, but there has been a a big drop off in abundance.
 I can’t wait to find out if the drop off is big enough to have ecological consequences, and to learn whether the drop off is going to grow, or shrink in the future.

 When I’m poking around the rocky intertidal, I’m mostly just taking photos and trying to identify marine algae and invertebrates.
 Now, with wasting syndrome, I’m curious to find out if I’m going to see any changes.
 Will this diverse ecosystem become more homogeneous – a world of mussels, perhaps?
 Will I start to see some changes in abundance, or maybe even some different species?